Dom Young: 2024

 In round 2 of the 2024 NRL season, Young made his club debut for the Sydney Roosters, scoring a try in their 21–14 loss against Manly.
 The following week, he scored a try in the clubs 48–6 victory over arch-rivals South Sydney.

 In round 5, Young was sent off for a high tackle in the clubs 30–26 loss against Canterbury.

 In round 11, Young scored two tries in a 38–18 win over the New Zealand Warriors.

 Young played a total of 22 games for the Sydney Roosters in the 2024 NRL season scoring 20 tries.
 Young played in the clubs preliminary final loss against Melbourne.

 2025

 Young was dropped from the round 8 game against the St. George Illawarra Dragons due to poor form, particularly in defensive decisions leading to Sydney Roosters conceding a number of tries in the beginning of the season.

 On 6 May, it was announced by the Sydney Roosters that Young was free to leave the club immediately.

 On 19 May, Young was recalled from reserve grade for the clubs round 12 match against Cronulla.
 In a mid-season move, Young would return to the Newcastle club and play in their round 15 loss to the Sydney Roosters.

 Young made a total of ten appearances for Newcastle in the 2025 NRL season scoring four tries as the club finished with the Wooden Spoon for a fifth time.

+2026

+On 3 September 2026, the Knights announced that Young had re-signed with the club until the end of 2030.